OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-02.md

 ## Matthew 2:18

-“A voice was heard in Ramah, weeping and great mourning, Rachel weeping for her children and refusing to be comforted, because they are no more.”
+“A voice is heard in Ramah, weeping and great mourning, Rachel weeping for her children and refusing to be comforted, because they are no more.”

 ---